Brideau/whackdata/_posts/2016-07-26-instructions-analyzing-pokemon-go-data.md

 sudo apt-get install postgresql postgresql-contrib
 {% endhighlight %}

-By default, Postgres does not allow remote connections.
+By default, PostgreSQL does not allow remote connections.
 But if we want to use something like QGIS or Tableau, we'll need to allow them.
 Open `pg_hba.conf` and scroll to the very bottom of the file (if this is in the future and a newer version has been released, replace the 9.5):

 {% highlight bash %}
 sudo nano /etc/postgresql/9.5/main/pg_hba.conf